Is Masculine Culture Truly Being Diminished?

-I wouldn’t say that masculine culture is diminishing.
-I would say instead, that the question of “how should men act” gets various of different answers by different subcultures.
+I wouldn't say that masculine culture is diminishing.
+Rather, I would say that the question of "how should men act" is being answered in different ways by different subcultures.

-The feminists say: “Men should be more emotional, more nurturing, more supporting, and less aggressive, less intimidating and less dominating”.
+Feminists say that men should be more emotional, more nurturing, more supportive, and less aggressive, less intimidating, and less dominating.

-Traditional masculinists say: “Men should not give up to the pressure of feminists.
-Men should express their inborn masculinity, given to them by being men, and oppose anyone that tries to hinder their masculine behavior, because those who submit to those who hinder, are “beta males”, and not the “alpha males”, that get the most benefit between the two archetypes.”
+Traditional masculinists say that men should not give in to the pressure of feminists.
+They believe that men should express their inborn masculinity, given to them by being men, and oppose anyone who tries to hinder their masculine behavior.
+They believe that those who submit to those who hinder them are "beta males," and not the "alpha males," who get the most benefit between the two archetypes.

-With the rise of globalization and democracy, humanity as a global culture has became more and more diverse and divisive in their behavior and in their beliefs.
-Due to this global pluralism, there is often not a singular agreement to various of subjects, and one of these subjects is, indeed, gender-specific behaviors.
+With the rise of globalization and democracy, humanity as a global culture has become more and more diverse and divisive in their behavior and beliefs.
+Due to this global pluralism, there is often not a singular agreement on various subjects, and one of these subjects is, indeed, gender-specific behaviors.

-The thing is, however, that your gender does not limit you to have specific behaviors that are associated with whatever gender they are associated with.
-If some people want to have behaviors that are associated with femininity - so be it, because people can behave in whatever fashion they like.
+The thing is, however, that your gender does not limit you to having specific behaviors that are associated with whatever gender they are associated with.
+If some people want to have behaviors that are associated with femininity, so be it, because people can behave in whatever fashion they like.